6 DAYS FROM $2,499

 Upon arrival in Santiago, you’ll be met by a Vantage representative and transferred to your hotel for an early check-in.
 Afterward, embark on a panoramic tour of Santiago’s colonial and contemporary highlights, including the famous Alameda, the city’s bustling main avenue, and the Plaza de Armas.
-This evening, our small group will get better acquainted over a Welcome Dinner at the hotel.
+This evening, our small group will get better acquainted with a Welcome Briefing and a Welcome Dinner at the hotel.

 Exploring colorful, UNESCO-listed Valparaíso